 How do you structure your to-do list?

 Is it already actionable, or do you need to make it a little more verby?
 Are you going to give yourself limits or try an MIT list?

-If you liked this, you'll love:
+And if you liked this post, you'll also love:

 - Do Your Thing: Time Management Systems for Entrepreneurs Who Hate Systems

 - Why MIT To-Do Lists Don’t Work For Me

 - Performative Productivity (or Why I Post Boring To-Do Lists on Instagram)